How We Find Ideas For Our Outside Spaces

 Also look at colors, shapes, and materials that reflect the location.
 These may include the turquoise water, local costumes, or landscaping materials used for houses or walls.
 However, remember that developing a design is not about copying exactly what you have seen elsewhere, nor is it combining all your ideas into one busy area.
 Good design evolves when a theme is carefully adapted to suit a planned space.

-“…developing a design is not about copying exactly, what you have seen elsewhere, nor is it combining all your ideas into one busy area.
+“…developing a design is not about copying exactly, what you have seen elsewhere, more is it combining all your ideas into one busy area.
 Good design evolves when a theme is carefully adapted to suit a planned space”

 - Chris Young